“Beefsteaks and porter are good belly mortar.”

 The subterranean torchfish is a long, silvery 18 inch cave fish which is so oily that it can be used as a fuel source in lamps and wrapped around torches (from which the name is derived).
 Dwarves use torchfishes in their lanterns frequently and harvest oil from the torchfish.

 Dwarves do most of their living, working (and hence traveling and communicating) underground.
 The most common mode of transportation is on foot, especially through natural caverns and small passageways.
 In larger hewn passageways, roads and bridges allow the use of all manner of carts and wagons.
 Some special areas have rails laid down upon which modified mining carts run.
 Gravity propels the carts downhill, dwarf muscle brings them back up.

 Non-magical communication underground is accomplished via thunder channels.
-Thunder channels are long, straight tunnels (up to a mile) which channel sound.
+Thunder channels are long, straight tunnels (up to a kilometer) which channel sound.
 On either end is a large, polished parabolic stone structure which captures and focuses sound waves.
 A dwarf (usually a male with powerful lungs and good ears) stands at each end of the tunnel and speaks into the stone "dish".
 Sound is transmitted through the tunnel with little distortion.

 Dwarves construct complex economic laws and use very sophisticated forms of currency.
 Ownership laws are quite detailed.
 Inheritance traditionally passes to the family and is subject to extensive legislation.
 Debt and credit exist, bound by both honor and law.

 The dwarves have a culturally pure monetary system since they conducted virtually no trade with outside cultures until only a few hundred years ago.
 Since dwarves cling stubbornly to tradition, this system of currency has remained unchanged.